How to write good paper proposals for ETS/SBL

 This adjustment would be a lot more work and more data heavy, but far more interesting and useful.
 Dirk Jongkind has told me several times that good and accurate data gathering will always be useful.
 Someone else can disagree with how you interpret the data or how you use the data — but the data itself will remain useful.
 And others may take your data and take it in directions you never imagined.

-3. Have an actual argument, methodology, and road map.
+3. Have an argument, methodology, contribution, and road map.

-This can be hard to do if you haven’t written the full paper yet, but these are the elements of a good proposal.
+These things can be hard to articulate if you haven’t written the full paper yet, but these are the elements of a good proposal.
+Without these elements, your proposal will be weak and easy to reject.

 For example, the grad student I was helping wanted to talk about scribal harmonization towards the Septuagint in Hebrews.
 A lot of good work on scribal harmonization has already been done — but mainly in the Gospels.
 So I recommended that he follow the methodology laid out by others, but say that he would apply it to the epistles.